BigDAWGsDAD/BigDAWGsDAD/README.md

 ## Objective

-My profound interest in security and dedication to solving complex problems has led me to develop a passion for cybersecurity, and I'm now eager to transition into this field, specifically aiming to join a threat-hunting team.
+My profound interest in security and dedication to solving complex problems have led me to develop a passion for cybersecurity, and I'm now eager to transition into this field, specifically aiming to join a threat-hunting team.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|